 The dangers of manure gas and strategies for mitigation

-By Erica Rogers Environmental Extension Educator Michigan State University
+October 4, 2018 by Erica Rogers Environmental Extension Educator Michigan State University

 Fall is quickly approaching and harvest season is almost upon us.
 With that in mind, many farms will be spreading manure and pits will be agitated and emptied.
 Because of the still warm temperatures and high humidity, bacterial activity increases in manure, directly increasing manure gas.

 Manure is an excellent and readily available source of fertilizer for many farms, however, it is important to consider the danger of gas that accompanies working with manure.

 In June 2015, a father and son duo from Cylinder, Iowa, were both killed from manure pit gas on their Iowa hog facility (Rodgers and Eller, 2015).
 During a routine pumping of manure from one of the hog facility pits, the son climbed down into the pit after dropping a piece of equipment and was immediately overcome by the manure gas.
 His father went in after him and experienced the manure gas as well.
 Unfortunately, neither survived.
 Similarly, in 2016, a Wisconsin farmer was agitating manure in an outdoor lagoon before spreading on fields and was also overcome by manure gas (Veselka, 2016).

 These stories are not new and serve to remind all of us about the importance of knowing what manure gas we need to be aware of and how we should respond in emergency situations.